KyleKing/recipes/docs/veggie/crispy_herbed_falafel.md

         - Use a slotted spoon to transfer them to the rack to drain.
 Repeat to cook all the falafel, making sure the oil returns to the proper temperature before adding the next batch.

 ## Notes

+> These turned out OK.
+They mostly held together and I had the leftovers in a couple of meals including the meal in the photo

 - Tip: get the mixture right.
 You really do want to break it down enough so the mixture holds together.
 As long as you don't take it to a puree, you're fine.
 Check it along the way, squeezing it together with your fingers.
 The addition of the herbs to the chickpea mixture will add a little moisture to make it more cohesive
 - Tip: Also, make sure you're giving yourself enough room to process the dried chickpeas.
 Our 8-cup food processor in the Food Lab was not big enough to hold everything and efficiently mix it.
 Dividing it into two batches helped, but even then I used a spatula every so often to push the mixture around and confirm it was all coming in contact with the blade.